Hockey Coach Resume Example

 See example content below.

-- Coached College players and led teams to multiple victories, including state championship.
+- Coach college players and lead teams to multiple victories.

-- Recruited and retained talented players who displayed commitment and good sportsmanship.
+- Recruit and retain talented players who display commitment and good sportsmanship.

-- Mentored players regarding the rules and regulations of the game.
+- Mentor players regarding the rules and regulations of the game.

-- Organized drills that nurtured specific skills on a rotating basis.
+- Organize drills that nurture specific skills on a rotating basis.

-- Worked with Athletic Coordinators to constantly improve and enhance the Hockey program.
+- Work with athletic coordinators to constantly improve and enhance the hockey program.

-- Planned and guided daily workout routines to support optimal health and fitness.
+- Plan and guide daily workouts to support optimal health and fitness.

-- Created and evaluated game video to better understand areas of strength and weakness.
+- Create and evaluate game video to better understand areas of strength and weakness.

-- Always operated under college guidelines with the utmost integrity.
+- Always operate under college guidelines with the utmost integrity.

 Many hockey coaching positions require a bachelor’s degree in a related field such as physical education or sports medicine.
+List your degrees in this section of your hockey coach resume.
 In addition, many jobs require certification from USA Hockey.
 That certificate includes safety training and age-level specific educational modules.

-List all degrees and certifications in your Education Section.
-Any honors or distinctions should be noted here as well, including those you earned as a player or coach.
+You may also list any honors or distinctions, including those you earned as a player or coach.
 If you hold a degree higher than a bachelor’s degree, you may leave out your high school.

 See example content below.

-Your Skills Section consists of five to ten of the abilities you believe are most valuable to hiring managers.
+Within the skills section of your hockey coach resume, you will list five to ten of the abilities you believe are most valuable to hiring managers.
 There is no need for you to list such basics as “knowledge of hockey.”
 Instead, try to include rare skills that are likely to distinguish you from other candidates.
+You have the opportunity to stand out quickly by choosing the skills and attributes recruiters seek.

 See example content below.